vadymmusiienko/escape-vimension/README.md

 You're a college student working late on a programming project.
 Frustrated with your slow editing speed, you stumble upon Vim.
 Eager to improve, you open a terminal and type `vim .`.

 Confused, you realise you have no idea how to edit code, navigate, or most importantly, exit.
-In frustration, you mash through countless keyboard shortcuts, but nothing works… until you accidentally enter **Vimension**.
+In frustration, you mash through countless keyboard shortcuts, but nothing works… until you accidentally enter **the Vimension**.
 Suddenly, you're shrunk down to the size of a microbe and trapped in a mysterious dungeon!

 Now, the only way to return to reality is to master Vim, by exploring the dungeon, defeating enemies, and growing stronger with each command you learn.